What Is The Difference Between ERP And CRM? (With Functions)

 While all enterprise resource planning software is not the same, here is what you should look out for in your ERP solution,

-The main purpose of a customer relationship management tool is to help you nurture leads and provide the best customer experience.
+The main purpose of customer relationship management software is to help you nurture leads and provide the best customer experience.
 Here is what you will normally find in most CRM software,

-It makes it possible to find targets for campaigns and measure the performance of campaigns.
+4. Marketing and campaign management -It makes it possible to find targets for campaigns and measure the performance of campaigns using email metrics.
 Some CRM tools allow integration with email apps to make it easy to upload contact details and send marketing emails.

 When choosing between a CRM and an ERP, you have to consider three main factors.